20LitersAdmin/filterbuildscheduler/README.md

 # README

 ## Improvement Projects:
-- Inventory: switch from "technologies to skip" to "technologies to inventory" on the inventory creation form
-  - Implemented, not tested.
-Some tests should fail.
-  - WRITE TEST:Add validation test for Inventory#technologies
-  - WRITE TEST: Inventories Edit view should only show filters for @inventory.technologies and not show filters when @inventory.technologies.size is 1
+- A new type of inventory: "Create Technology" which would act like an event-based inventory.
 - Make sure Google Calendar appointments are created and sent for events
-- A new type of inventory: "Create Technology" which would act like an event-based inventory.

 ### VWF import files:
 #### feature: TechnologiesController::Labels: user can choose to limit labels by Technology